vitessio/website/content/en/docs/reference/programs/vtctl/shards.md

 ### SourceShardAdd

 Adds the SourceShard record with the provided index.
 This is meant as an emergency function.
-It does not call RefreshState for the shard master.
+It does not call RefreshState for the shard primary.

 #### Example